Skip to content

 The temperature slider controls how random/creative the AI's responses are:

-• Lower (toward 0.5): More predictable, focused, consistent.
+• Lower (around 0.7): More predictable, focused, consistent.
 Good for strategy games or worlds where precision matters.

 • Default: 1.0 -- balanced for most use cases.